Kingm11/Capstone_Project/README.md

 ## Objective:

-The objective of a Power BI project using the unemployment data provided in the link https://www.kaggle.com/datasets/justin2028/unemployment-in-america-per-us-state is  to create a dashboard that provides insights into unemployment trends for different US states.
-The dashboard should include various KPIs and visualizations to help the user understand and analyze the data.
-Some possible objectives for this project could be:
+The objective of a Python project using the unemployment data provided in the link https://www.kaggle.com/datasets/justin2028/unemployment-in-america-per-us-state could be to:

-To analyze the unemployment rates across different US states and identify states with high or low unemployment rates.

-To track the unemployment trends over time by month and year and identify any patterns or trends.

-To compare the unemployment rates across different demographic groups and identify any disparities or trends.

-To understand the impact of the COVID-19 pandemic on the unemployment rates across different US states and demographic groups.

-To forecast the future unemployment rates based on the historical data trends and make data-driven decisions.
+Clean and preprocess the data: Load the CSV file into a Pandas DataFrame and perform data cleaning operations such as removing duplicates, handling missing values, and correcting data types.

+Explore and visualize the data: Use Matplotlib or other visualization libraries to generate charts and graphs to analyze the data and identify trends or patterns.

+The objective of the visualization created in this project is to explore and analyze the trends and patterns of unemployment rates across different states in the United States over the period ,.
+The visualization aims to provide insights into the changes in unemployment rates over time and identify the states that are most affected by unemployment.
+The visualization includes various graphs and charts, such as line charts, bar charts, and heatmaps, to represent the data in an interactive and intuitive manner.
+Through this visualization, the user can easily identify the states with the highest and lowest unemployment rates, Top 10 State with High mean Unemployment Rate,Top 10 State with High percentage of Labour Force, observe the changes in unemployment rates over time, and compare the unemployment rates across different states.
+Overall, the objective is to provide a comprehensive and insightful analysis of the unemployment rates in the United States using visualizations.
 =================================================================================================
 ## Scope: